AnkurChunekar/Ankur-s-movie-recommendations/README.md

+# Movie Recommendation App
+This a movie recommendation app created with the help of codesandbox.
+It recommends my favorite movies with respect to the selected genre.

-# Ankur-s-movie-recommendations
+# Tech Stack used
-Created with CodeSandbox
-Project: Neog camp level zero project no.1

-Name: Ankur-s-movie-recommendations

-Details: I am learning to code from Tanay Pratap sir's youtube channel and i have learned to make a basic CLI app i made with the help of repl.it.
-This is a simple website which lists some of my favorite movies. it is made with the help of Codesandbox.
-Languages used are HTML, CSS, and JavaScript.
-Do visit it and feedback is always appriciated.
+* HTML5
+* CSS3
+* React js

+Here's is link the [Project](https://moviesuggestion.netlify.app/).